daimenworrall/blizzard-promise/README.md

   .getProfile(REGION, REALM, CHARACTER, FIELDS)
   ```

-  Fields is optional, if not provided it will just return the basic character info.
+  Fields is an optional array, if not provided it will just return the basic character info.
 Here's an example:

   ```javascript
   blizzard.getProfile("eu", "Alonsus", "Kattarinna")